 In the end, I decided that the cost was just too much along the added hassle of having to deal with a mainland company if something went wrong.
 That was the main reason I did not pursue getting my Gaggia fixed.
 I was also concerned with the space needed for the two machines (I have a tiny kitchen with very little counter space) and the fact that making a good cup of espresso still takes time every morning.
 So again, I gave up the thought of drinking coffee.

 Then a week before Christmas, I had the brilliant idea of checking out the Nespresso machines.
 George actually spurred me on when I saw one of his commercials on YouTube.
 Now if only George came with my machine...

-The funny thing is that I briefly thought about the Nespresso machine a year ago after putting my Gaggia into retirement.
+The funny thing is that I briefly thought about getting a Nespresso machine a year ago after putting my Gaggia into retirement since it would be a quick way to make an espresso in the morning.
 At that time though I already owned a machine and thought it would be silly to buy a second machine.
 I also could not imagine that these machines would actually make a good espresso and questioned the freshness of the coffee in the capsules.

 So, I started researching Nespresso machines.
 I was surprised to find so many positive reviews, both on the taste and the ease of making a cup.